 MACES: What would you say to someone who’s not sure how MACES works or isn’t sure how to get involved?

-Nour: I would explain what volunteering stands for and what they can expect.
-Volunteering is one of the most interesting things you can involve yourself in.
-You can gain confidence in social interactions by being placed in the toughest situations.
-You will have to believe in yourself – if you want something you will have to work hard for it.
+Nour: I would explain what volunteering stands for and what participants can expect.
+Volunteering is one of the most interesting activities you can involve yourself in.
+Confidence in social interactions can develop by being exposed to challenging situations, especially when those experiences push you beyond your comfort zone.
+You will have to believe in yourself – if you want something, you will have to work hard for it.
 Keep on going!

 MACES: What was most memorable from your time volunteering?

-Nour: On the MACES Events Committee, I was responsible for organizing events, assisting the board in planning and budgeting.
+Nour: On the MACES Events Committee, I was responsible for organizing events and assisting the board with planning and budgeting.
 I am thankful to Valerie Ndiweni, the Chief Operating Officer at MACES, for giving me the chance to begin my journey.
-On the MEDLIFE team at Concordia University, I worked for low income families as a Director of Volunteering.
+On the MEDLIFE team at Concordia University, I worked with low-income families as a Director of Volunteering.
 I would like to thank Mr. Saad Razzaq for believing in me.

 If I may add, I felt proud when I volunteered with the Dean’s Office Code of Conduct & Disciplinary (CSD) process.
-During the meetings, two lawyers entered the room and I started hearing two different cases.
-I felt proud I would be finding a solution.
+I was the jury in cases where the Academic Code of Conduct had been violated.
+We made sure that both parties are heard out and that the punishments handed out are fair, otherwise the case is dismissed.
 I would like to give a special thanks to the CSD for giving me the opportunity to bring the best out of myself.

 MACES: Could you tell me more about your volunteering with the Conference of the Americas on International Education (CAIE)-CANADA 2017?

-Nour: I welcomed 640 delegates that comes from 29 different countries and helped the event run smoothly in different rooms.
-I had to speak in English and French.
+Nour: I welcomed 640 delegates who came from 29 different countries and helped the event run smoothly across different rooms.
+I was able to communicate effectively in English and French.

 MACES: What makes MACES and the McGill community special?

-Nour: It has been a pleasure to be part of those two communities.
-McGill connected me with a lot of kind hearted people and made me believe that nothing is impossible.
-If we work hard for it, we can attain our goals no matter what.
-I have the privilege to say that I am proudly McGillian.
-It is from the bottom of my heart and with a great pleasure to end this interview by saying, “McGill!
-You are a second home.
-The dream will never end, it continues.
-Keep it up!”
+Nour: It has been a pleasure to be part of both communities.
+McGill introduced me to many kind-hearted people and inspired me to believe that nothing is impossible.
+With hard work and determination, we can achieve our goals regardless of the challenges we face.
+I am proud to call myself a McGillian.
+From the bottom of my heart, I conclude this interview by saying, “McGill, you are a second home.
+I am deeply grateful for everything”.

 X